Accredited Buyer Representative (ABR)

 Global Real Estate: Transaction Tools

-This course explains the concepts and tools to serve clients in a global market including: how to research markets; convert metric measures; monitor currency trends; and alert clients to tax and visa matters effecting their transactions.
+This course explains the concepts and tools to serve clients in a global market including how to research markets; convert metric measures; monitor currency trends, and alert clients to tax and visa matters affecting their transactions.

 This course covers:

 - Researching foreign and local markets and compiling dossiers of market information.

 - Alerting clients to currency, fund transfer, and financing issues, and guide them to seek expert advice.

 - Convert and combine currency, area, and time calculations.